FabricAttachedMemory/Emulation/README.md

 FAME_VDRAM=786432
 FAME_VERBOSE=

-These variables must be seen in the script's environment so use the "-E" command if invoking sudo directly:
+Variables can be exported to be used by the script using:

     $ export FAME_MIRROR=http://a.b.com/debian
     $ export FAME_VERBOSE=yes

+Setting the FAME_FAM variable is dependent upon the user's version of QEMU.
+For versions 1.9 - 2.4, refer to the [tm-ivshmem-server repo](https://github.com/FabricAttachedMemory/tm-ivshmem-server) For version 2.5 and beyond, the backup file must be created, and must be over 1G:

+    $ fallocate -l 16G /var/lib/GlobalNVM

+After setting variables, now run the script; it takes the desired number of VMs as its sole argument(n).
+Several of the commands in the script must be run as root.
+You can either run the entire script as root (or sudo), or run the script as a normal user: all necessary commands are run internally under "sudo".

     $ emulation_configure.bash n

-works, as well as
+Variables must be seen in the script's environment so use the "-E" command if invoking sudo directly:

     $ sudo -E emulation_configure.bash n

-or
+The variables can also be configured in the command where the script is run:

     $ sudo FAME_VERBOSE=yes FAME_MIRROR=http://a.b.com/debian emulation_configure.bash n